tatek1993/back-end/README.md

     Provides the strain needed based on users’ medical condition.

-Be as specific as possible; how does your app solve the problem?
+How does your app solve the problem?

     User is able to look up various strands, anonymously.